bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-22.0-explained.md

 Sjors: 00:31:27

 Yeah.
-So another thing we can mention that is, I think, fun
+So another thing we can mention that is, I think, fun is support for NAT-PMP.

-## Support for NAT-PMP

-is support for NAT-PMP.
 Basically when you have a router like if you're running a node at home and you usually have a router that will cause your node to not listen to anything else.
 Your node can connect outbound but other nodes can't connect to you because they can't see you.
 And the way you solve that is by opening a port on the router, forwarding that port to your node.